Collection of short message cards posted online

 Q:

-You can see a few people leaving their bags in the aisles between the tables
+We occasionally see people placing their belongings in the aisles between tables.
+This

-If luggage is left in the narrow aisles, it can be dangerous when walking while carrying a tray, so we would appreciate it if you could instruct staff not to leave luggage in the aisles
+Placing belongings in the narrow aisles can be dangerous when walking with a tray, so we would appreciate it if you could instruct people not to place their belongings in the aisles.
+Thank you

 A:

-We will share the information with the cashier and implement countermeasures
+We will share this information with our cashier staff and implement countermeasures.
+We

-We will create guides and patrol the hall to provide guidance to users
+will also create notices and patrol the hall to provide guidance to customers.

 We look forward to your continued patronage